Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Anthony: Anthony plays bass in Radio Moscow, Evan plays bass in Sigil of Dragon, and Thomas plays guitar in Monarch.

 Brenden: Yeah, a few of us are playing in some other bands right now.
-Evan plays bass in a really killer doom band called Angry Dragon, Thomas plays guitar in a really sweet five piece with three guitars that harmonize beautifully, and then Anthony plays in radio Moscow.
-We’re all fucking around doing stuff with other people musically though, which is easy here in San Diego because there are so many rad musicians to collaborate with and jam, or whatever ya wanna do.
+Evan plays bass in a really killer doom band called Angry Dragon, Thomas plays guitar in a really sweet five-piece with three guitars that harmonize beautifully, and then Anthony plays in Radio Moscow.
+We’re all messing around doing stuff with other people musically though, which is easy here in San Diego because there are so many rad musicians to collaborate with and jam, or whatever you wanna do.
 We all have been playing in bands and jamming together for a while, but it wasn’t Sacri Monti until about a year ago.

-Evan: We’ve all been playing in bands since high school and stuff, and some of us have played with each other previously, but for me I’ve been also playing bass in my psych doom band called Angry Dragon for the past four years.
-We haven’t released anything for, it’s a project that’s been my baby and we just play for fun.
+Evan: We’ve all been playing in bands since high school and stuff, and some of us have played with each other previously, but for me, I’ve also been playing bass in my psych doom band called Angry Dragon for the past four years.
+We haven’t released anything for it; it’s a project that’s been my baby, and we just play for fun.

 Where did you grow up?
 What was the local music scene like there?
 Did you see a lot of shows when you were growing up?
 Do you feel like the scene there played an important role in shaping your musical tastes or the way that you play at this point?